 However, it may be seen that especially the lower powered applications, such as Non-specific SRDs or Home Automation/Sub-Metering devices with transmit powers on the order of 25 mW, might suffer interference from higher power SRD neighbours.
 Therefore implementation of additional mitigation mechanisms would be helpful to drive the probability of interference safely below 5% objective limit.
 More detailed consideration of this issue would require knowing the ultimate choice of mitigation techniques for SRDs, as demanded by co-existence requirements put up by radiocommunication services, such as GSM-R, TRR and UAV.

-AP from 2012-11-16 GoTo mtg.: ET and RF will exchange each other some rationale information to better understand and describe about APC and DAA in general that it might be relevant to above cases too.
+[AP from 2012-11-16 GoTo mtg.: ET and RF will exchange each other some rationale information to better understand and describe about APC and DAA in general that it might be relevant to above cases too.
 Also better description to fix questions/responses as above.
 The material should be then incorporated into working draft Report, as relevant, and passed to WI-41 D.G. accordingly.

+ET: action in progress]

 CO-EXISTENCE WITH OTHER SYSTEMS IN THE BAND 870-876 MHz